 Pro-tip: This is one reason why you should set flight alerts for your flight.

 5. Canceled Flight

 If the airline cancels your flight you’re entitled to a refund on your nonrefundable ticket.

 Fees paid for bags, seat upgrades, and or seat assignments are also eligible for a refund.

 Pro-tip: Most airlines will rebook you on another flight.
+It’s your choice if you want to accept the new flight.
 You can choose not to fly and get a refund.

 At the airport and your flight was canceled?
 Here’s the secret travel hack on how to another flight.

 Pro-tip: Your Chase Sapphire Reserve card reimburses you up to $10,000 per person for canceled trips.